blay/blay.se/edgeryders.markdown

 embedded in some local situation where they are directly entangled with others.

-> Each movement is particular and is thus exposed to the accusa­tion of
+> Each movement is particular and is thus exposed to the accusation of
 > ‘particularism’, that is to say, to the type of mistrust generated
 > among radical thinkers by movements ‘betraying’ the necessary
-> uni­versality of mobilisation. […] Left to themselves, isolated,
+> universality of mobilisation. […] Left to themselves, isolated,
 > considered with suspicion, they have every chance of disappearing or
 > of being absorbed by logics of management.
 >
-> [
->
-> @Pignarre:CapitalistSorceryBreakingTheSpell:2011 p.
-119]
+> [^80]

 However, due to the interconnectedness of social and material systems, different groups of users often find common grounds (or equally likely